 As a requirement of our club insurance everyone must become a member of the USA Fencing.
-The fencer's first 90 consecutive days of a trial membership are free, after that time all participants must renew their own membership online with USA Fencing.
+The fencer's first year of non-competitive membership enrollment is included in the Beginning One Class fee.
+After that membership must renew their own membership online with USA Fencing.
 There are several types of memberships.
-Most fencers start with an access membership.
-With a competitive membership enrollment, fencers receive a magazine and newsletter from USA Fencing and are permitted to enter national competitions.
+Most fencers start with a non-competitive membership.
+With a competitive membership enrollment, fencers receive a magazine and newsletter from USA Fencing and are permitted to enter competitions.
 Each student is different, but a good estimate is that they will be ready to compete outside the club one year after starting fencing.
 While encouraged, competition is optional.